Compositions 1960: #6

 The performers (any number) sit on the stage watching and listening to the audience in the same way the audience usually looks at and listens to performers.
 If in an auditorium, the performers should be seated in rows on chairs or benches; but if in a bar, for instance, the performers might have tables on stage and be drinking as is the audience.

 Young additionally specifies that a poster indicating the title of the piece may be optionally placed near the stage.
 Additionally, tickets may be sold which allow audience members to join the performers on stage.

 #7

 This is the most popular of the Compositions 1960.
-In #7, the entirety of the score consists of two notes: a B3 and F#4, and the instruction "To be held for a long Time."
+In #7, the entirety of the score consists of two whole notes: a B3 and F#4, and the instruction "To be held for a long Time."
 Any number and combination of instruments may play this piece, so long as the instructions are carried out.